Cherreads

 "We could check this place out.
 It looks interesting."

-The entrance opened into a widening corridor, if it could even be called that—four distinct drops were visible, each floor layered beneath the last.
+The entrance opened into a widening corridor, if it could even be called that—four distinct drops visible, each floor layered beneath the last.
 The first level boasted a high ceiling, but farther in, the canopy dipped lower as it framed the scenery beyond.

 'It's got so much stuff, I don't even know where to look.'